All-About-Berlin/ursus/README.md

 Static site generator used by [All About Berlin](https://allaboutberlin.com).
 It turns Markdown files and Jinja templates into a static website.

+This README is incomplete, as befits a project under active development.

 ## Features

 - Customisable and extensible.
 It's not just for blogs.